 Interested in chartering a jet to Chandigarh, India?
 Apart from the city’s internationally recognized urban design and architecture, there are a number of trusted airports that clients can use for their private jet charters.
 The nearest airports include:

-- Chandigarh Airport (IXC): Located five miles south of Chandigarh’s city center, the airport is operated by the Indian Air Force and Airports Authority of India, and is open for both civil and military use.
+- Chandigarh Airport (IXC): Located 5 miles south of Chandigarh’s city centre, the airport is operated by the Indian Air Force and Airports Authority of India, and is open for both civil and military use.
 The airport has a single asphalt runway that is designated in the 11/29 direction.

 - Allama Iqbal International Airport (LHE): Located approximately 150 miles from Chandigarh, this is the second largest civil airport in Pakistan.
 The airport is equipped with all the essentials for international and domestic flights.
 There is an asphalt runway in the 18R/36L direction and a concrete runway in the 18L/36R direction.

 - Sahnewal Airport (LUH): Located 60 miles from Chandigarh, the local airport is government-owned and operated by the Airports Authority of India.
-The airport has a single asphalt runway that is designated in the 12/30 direction and can cater to 40 passengers at a time.
+The airport has a single asphalt runway that is designated in the 12/30 direction and can accommodate up 40 passengers at a time.